lando/lando/examples/trivial-proxy/README.md

 See the `.lando.yml` in this directory for proxy configuration options.

-Getting Started
+Launch the app
 ---------------

-You should be able to run the following steps to get up and running with this example.
+Run the following steps to get up and running with this example.

 ```bash
 # Start up the example